-Test and Release Each client has a person responsible for testing and then releasing new versions – The Client’s Project (or Application) Manager This is important as it ensures that a) the Client has the opportunity to test in their environment for critical use cases before THEY release b) they share responsibility for any issues… Read More »
+Test and Release Each client has a person responsible for testing and then releasing new versions – The Client’s Project (or Application) Manager.
+This is important as it ensures that – a) The Client has the opportunity to test in their environment for critical use cases before THEY release b) They share responsibility for any… Read More »

 The Access Query Designer does some great stuff but what it won’t do is an Outer Join.
 What is an Outer Join?
 If we have two tables, in this example Sales and Orders and we want to see a full list of customers who have placed Either an Order or a Sale and also see… Read More »